Bus Shelter Art Design Contest

 GPTC and Legacy Foundation are working together to bring artistic elements to the bus shelters that are being provided through the new Broadway Rapid service.
 Site design includes signage/logo, art panels, artistic seating elements, functional art, and solar lighting.
 The purpose of this project is to create a more vibrant, livable city through the fusion of public art, public transit and public spaces.
 We’re creating opportunities for citizens to connect with their neighborhoods through art while growing public transit.
 Increased public transit ridership means less traffic congestion and fewer climate changing carbon emissions.
 Those environmental benefits, combined with a richer streetscape shaped by public art, means higher quality of life for the community.
 This initiative seeks to engage GPTC passengers and connect people and places along the transit corridors in a meaningful way.
 This project is meant to enhance the transit experience, create a unique character for frequently used stations, and benefit the community at large.

 Art can be an integral part of a community’s identity.
 Accordingly there will be equal focus on creative place-making and improving transit service.
-The artwork selected will incorporate elements reflecting the unique characteristics of the neighborhood along each route.
-Artist proposals should incorporate themes that reinforce the identity of each neighborhood along the corridor or reflect the identity of the City of Crown Point or Town of Merrillville as a whole.
+The artwork selected will incorporate elements reflecting the unique characteristics of the neighborhoods along each route.
+Artist proposals should incorporate themes that reinforce the identity of each neighborhood along the corridor or reflect the identity of the City of Gary as a whole.

+Each bus station’s neighborhood is listed below.
+Your own research and experience is encouraged.
 Your artist statement should clearly allow the selection committee to understand how the neighborhood’s identity has influenced your concept.
 Connection to the neighborhood identity is an important part of the selection criteria.
-Artists may choose one neighborhood (Crown Point or Merrillville) or submit separate proposals for both neighborhoods.
+Artists may submit multiple proposals for one or more neighborhoods.
 An artist may be selected as the winner for more than one bus stop/neighborhood theme.

 Murals will be printed and installed along the back panel of the bus shelter (see photo below).
 Mural dimensions will be 8’ x 10’, with 8’ x 16’ dimensions at certain locations.
 Unless specified in the proposal, selected designs for murals will be re-printed onto materials that will be installed onto the transit facility(ies).
 If proposals call for relief or attachment or would otherwise be installed in a manner different from the above, this should be specified.
 Note that murals attached in an alternate manner would have to allow for some visibility through the structure for passenger safety.